rempl/rempl/README.md

 </script>
 ```

-Publisher attempts to connect to WS server with the same `location` but `8177` as port by default.
-There are some options to specify server host:
+By default publisher attempts to connect to WS server with the same `hostname` as page but `8177` as port.
+There are some options to specify rempl end point:

-- using `<meta name="rempl:server" value="{rempl server host}">`:
+- using `<meta name="rempl:server" content="{rempl server host}">`:
     ```html
-    <meta name="rempl:server" value="//1.2.3.4:1234"> <!-- or value="none" to disable connection to WS server -->
+    <meta name="rempl:server" content="//1.2.3.4:1234"> <!-- or content="none" to disable connection to WS server -->
     ```
 - using `ws` option on `Publisher` create:
     ```js